wederstrandtd/wederstrandt-data-science-portfolio/Intro_to_data_science/README.md

 ## Limitations
 - Source notebooks and intermediate data processing steps are not stored in this folder.
 - Reproducibility is documentation-first rather than code-first for this early-stage project.

+## Reviewer Tip
+Use this folder to evaluate communication clarity and the quality of problem framing, rather than implementation complexity.